Select Page

 There have been many changes in websites and web design over the decades.
 Over the years, there have been some significant technological advances.
 Some of these include smartphones, laptops, and virtual reality.
 When we look at the technologies we started with, we can learn from what we find.
 Looking back through the years, beginning with the early 2000s, we can see how they didn’t focus on the actual design aspect of the website.

 Web designers today care a lot more about how a site looks and how easy it is to use than they did in the past years.
-Websites were used initially for personal use, and now they are more often used by the public.
+Websites were initially used for personal use, but now they are more often used by the public.
 Businesses use them to sell their products or spread awareness.
 Web designers are much more focused on designing a website for their users.
 They aim to make it as appealing and easy to use as possible.
-As we move through the years of web design and development, you will see some of the advances we have made and learn where some of our techniques started.
+As we move through the years of web design and development, you will see some of our advances and learn where some of our techniques started.

 What is Web Design?

 Before we look at the web design trends over the years, we need to understand what web design is.
 Web design is simply the process of creating a website.
-This may sound simple enough, but it takes several steps, systems, and time to design and build these.
+This may sound simple enough, but designing and building requires several steps, systems, and time.
 Some of the formats we use are HTML, CSS, and JavaScript to make the websites you see today.
-HTML usually is where you would start the process of creating your webpage.
+HTML is usually where you start the process of creating your webpage.
 This usually consists of adding the page title, the pictures, the “perfect” page content, and the links.

 Once we have used HTML to structure the website, we use CSS to style it.
-This includes the font, the text, the image sizing, and the different colors you plan on using on your page.
-Finally, we use JavaScript to add to the interactive aspect of the webpage.
+This includes the font, text, image sizing, and the colors you plan to use on your page.
+Finally, we use JavaScript to enhance the interactive aspect of the webpage.
 As you can probably see, this is a long process with many steps.
-There is a lot of coding involved, most of it is very simple, but there are some more complex parts.
+There is a lot of coding involved.
+Most of it is very simple, but there are more complex parts.

 Web Design Trends Timeline

-In the early 2000’s most websites consisted of only text.
+In the early 2000s, most websites consisted of text only.
 If you were to check them now, you’d probably say they were the worst websites to view.
 Hey, but they were functional!
-They did not have any design aspects because there was no way to implement them.
+They had no design aspects because there was no way to implement them.
 However, there were visual breakthroughs, and directories and navigation elements were developed a few years later.
 Some of the introduced features we use today include minimum images, links, and the appearance of search boxes.
-Most of these we still use, but they have been significantly modified for improvements for the user as we move further through the years.
+We still use most of these, but they have been significantly modified for user improvements as we move further through the years.
 You will see a lot of design elements that are still used today.
 However, they had changed from when they first started.

 2003 – 2005

-More advances took place very quickly.
-Between 2003 through 2005, Flash, Splash, and millions of colors were added to web design.
-Flash was a specialized Multimedia software platform.
-It was used to create desktop applications, mobile applications, games, and more.
-In the early stages of web design, Flash was used for building the website instead of HTML.
+More advances occurred quickly.
+Between 2003 and 2005, Flash, Splash, and millions of colors were added to web design.
+Flash was a specialized Multimedia software platform for creating desktop applications, mobile applications, games, and more.
+In the early stages of web design, Flash was used to build websites instead of HTML.
 It was so popular because it could do things that HTML, CSS, and JavaScript couldn’t.

 2006 – 2008

-With the introduction of mobile devices to the public came new web design trends.
-This created a massive change in how websites needed to work and what they had to work on.
+New web design trends came with the introduction of mobile devices to the public.
+This created a massive change in how websites were needed and what they had to work on.
 Instead of only working on laptops and computers, websites also needed to work on mobile devices.
 They had to be adaptable for smaller, thinner screen sizes.
 Due to the small screen size, websites need a long scrolling page.
-This allowed all of the original information to carry over onto mobile device applications.
+This allowed all the original information to be carried over onto mobile device applications.
 If this extended scrolling were not included, websites on mobile devices would have to be extremely small.
 The website might also cut off and not allow mobile users to view the whole site.

-In 2007 we saw the fall of Flash software used for web design.
-This was when the first iPhone was released, and unfortunately, it didn’t support Flash.
+Flash software, used for web design, fell out of favor in 2007.
+The first iPhone was released then, and unfortunately, it didn’t support Flash.

 2009 – 2011

 In 2010, oversized headers and huge image backgrounds became the new trend.
-It was popular to have on the home screen a vast background image and then put the text over top of it.
-Typography, style, and font of letters also became very popular these years.
+It was popular to have a vast background image on the home screen and then put the text on top.
+Typography, style, and font of letters also became very popular.
 People started using sIFR and Cufon.
-These both use JavaScript and Flash to enable typography.
+Both JavaScript and Flash were used to enable typography.
 Another trend that has come back several times over the years is minimalism.
 Minimalism uses lots of white space to make the website look cleaner and more simplistic.
-Oversized footers we’re also very popular at this time.
+Oversized footers were also very popular at this time.

 2012 – 2014

-Mobile devices with tiny strings became increasingly popular, and web design trends.
+Mobile devices with tiny screens were increasingly popular.
 Web designers moved their focus on responsiveness to these devices.
 HTML 5, CSS3, and jQuery also became very popular and used.
 CSS3 Incorporated rounded corners and implemented new text features in web design.
 These new text features were a vast improvement due to the popularity of custom web fonts.

 JQuery was an open-source JavaScript library.
 HTML5 added a new structure format for sections, headers, footers, navigation, and more.
 It also added the use of canvas audio and videos.
 Many web designers preferred this because it was compact, robust, reusable, had a lightweight footprint, and supported animations.
 Infographics also became very popular at this time.
 Most companies use them to spread their ideas and data to the public.